 Tourist Commercial related facilities, in most cases, are located along major tourism and regional transportation routes.
+Uses such as accommodation, food and beverage, recreation, entertainment and vehicle sales and service facilities fulfil this function.
 The facilities are mainly intended to service the travelling public, but many operations also provide services or attractions to local residents.

-The most notable tourism directed nodes are Five Corners (Highway #97 and Rosedale Avenue) as a gateway to the downtown core area, Lower Town adjacent to Okanagan Lake, and the Upper Trout Creek (Kettle Valley Railway).
-The highway node primarily caters to visitors travelling through the community along Highway #97, while Lower Town provides facilities to support the waterfront location and accommodation uses.
-The Kettle Valley Railway line is a popular historic train ride while the Downtown core, although not specifically designated as tourist accommodation, also provides shops, services and events attractive to visitors.
-Tourist Commercial designations have also been provided in the Trout Creek area.
+notable The most tourism directed nodes are located north of the downtown along highway #97, Lower Town adjacent to Okanagan Lake, the Kettle Valley Railway, and within Trout Creek.
+The highway node primarily caters to visitors travelling through the community along Highway #97, while Lower Town provides facilities to support the location waterfront accommodation uses.
+The Kettle Valley Railway line is a popular historic train ride while the Downtown core, although not specifically designated as Tourist Commercial, also provides shops, services, and events attractive to visitors, this being located within the Gateway Commercial designation.
+Tourist Commercial designations have also been provided in the Lower Toan and Trout Creek areas.

-The agricultural lands surrounding Summerland also provide tourism attractions including fruit product sales and wineries, resulting in a significant and unique economic generator in the Okanagan Valley.
+The agricultural lands surrounding Summerland also provide tourism attractions including fruit product sales, wineries, cideries and other agriculturally based businesses resulting in a significant and unique economic generator in the Okanagan Valley.